-Solo exhibition // Amriya // Medrar Gallery for Contemporary Art, Cairo // December 2017
+Amriya // Solo exhibition // Medrar Gallery for Contemporary Art // December 2017

-This exhibition presents works made by Irish artist Bryony Dunne over the past four years when she lived between Egypt and her native country.
+This solo exhibition presents works made over four years when Dunne lived between Egypt and her native country Ireland.
 In film, photography, installation and sculpture, Dunne draws together research-driven documentary projects with her own artistic interpretations.

 Dunne’s work examines the volatile relationship of man with nature, and often traces the historical links between the two countries, Ireland and Egypt, she calls home.
 These links are manifested in her photography and video works from Dublin’s Natural History Museum, Cairo’s Agricultural Museum and the Giza Zoo, among other sites.